benjaminbrant/laravel-uploader/README.md

 10. Run <code>php artisan migrate</code> to create the table structure

+11. Run <code>npm run build</code> to create necessary files

-11. When you first access the homepage you will need to log in.
+12. When you first access the homepage you will need to log in.
 In order to create a new user go to <code>webiste url/register</code> you will then be able to login to the main site.